vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_intro_networkcall.html.md

 </pre>

-For a very simple case where you are not passing any paramters to **doInBackground** & not over-riding any of the other functions, simply replace all the parameter classes with **Void** .
+For a very simple case where you are not passing any paramters to **doInBackground** & not over-riding any of the other methods, simply replace all the parameter classes with **Void** .

 Also note, any UI update should happen in the Activity/main thread. **Updating UI elements from doInBackground() will result in an error.
-Use onProgressUpdate() & onPostExecute() functions for that as they are executed by the main Activity thread**.
+Use onProgressUpdate() & onPostExecute() methods for that as they are executed by the main Activity thread**.

 ### Assignment - handle simulated network call through AsyncTask